Bioelectrical impedance analysis: History

 In 1986, Lukaski published empirical equations using the impedance index, body weight, and reactance.

 In 1986, Kushner and Scholler published empirical equations using the impedance index, body weight, and gender.

 However, empirical equations were only useful in predicting the average population's body composition and was inaccurate for medical purposes for populations with diseases.
 In 1992, Kushner proposed the use of multiple frequencies to increase the accuracy of BIA devices to measure the human body as 5 different cylinders (right arm, left arm, torso, right leg, left leg) instead of one.
 The use of multiple frequencies would also distinguish intracellular and extracellular water.

 By the 1990s, the market included several multi-frequency analyzers and a couple of BIS devices.
 The use of BIA as a bedside method has increased because the equipment is portable and safe, the procedure is simple and noninvasive, and the results are reproducible and rapidly obtained.
 More recently, segmental BIA has been developed to overcome inconsistencies between resistance (R) and the body mass of the trunk.

 In 1996, an eight-polar stand-on BIA device, InBody, that did not utilize empirical equations was created and was found to "offer accurate estimates of TBW and ECW in women without the need of population-specific formulas."

-In 2018, AURA Devices brought the fitness tracker AURA Band with built-in BIA.
+In 2018, AURA Devices released the fitness tracker AURA Band with built-in BIA.

 In 2020 BIA became available for Apple Watch users with the accessory AURA Strap with built-in sensors.

-By the early 2020’s smartwatches like the Samsung Galaxy Watch 4 contained built in BIA’s.
+By the early 2020’s smartwatches like the Samsung Galaxy Watch 4 contained built-in BIAs.